How to Divide Assets in a Blended Family

 Division of assets – the impact on your tax

-There are tax consequences of each option so these should be carefully considered before proceeding.
-An English-domiciled surviving spouse is a fully exempt beneficiary, so no Inheritance Tax (IHT) is payable on assets passing to a spouse, whereas if non-exempt beneficiaries such as the children receive more than the tax-free allowances of £325K plus the £175K residence nil rate band, IHT at 40% would be payable on the excess.
+An English-domiciled surviving spouse is a fully exempt beneficiary, so no Inheritance Tax (IHT) is payable on assets passing to a spouse.
+The children, however, are classified as non-exempt beneficiaries.
+If they receive more than the tax-free allowances of £325K plus the £175K residence nil rate band, IHT at 40% would be payable on the excess.

-The ‘tax tail should not necessarily wag the dog’, but the tax effects will be an important feature in deciding how to divide an estate between exempt and non-exempt beneficiaries.
-This is an area of potential conflict so it would make sense to appoint neutral executors and trustees to administer the estate and ongoing trust.
-Neutral lay executors may not be easy to find so a professional executor in the form of a solicitor may be a useful option to consider.
+The ‘tax tail should not necessarily wag the dog’, but the tax effects will be important in deciding how you split an estate in a blended family made up of exempt and non-exempt beneficiaries.
+This is an area of potential conflict, so appointing neutral executors and trustees to administer the estate and ongoing trust would make sense.

 Share this article